Sanjivekumaran/Pod-2/README.md

 Navigate to the folder where the repository is cloned, which will be named *Pod-2*.

-Now, in the terminal, create a branch in Git using the following command:
+Now, in the terminal, create(or use dev) a branch in Git using the following command:

 ```
-git checkout -b <pod-2/your-first-name>
+git checkout -b <branch-name>
 ```

-Use the same name in the branch created in GitHub.

 **Step 4: Make necessary changes and commit**
 1. Open the project in INTELLI-J IDEA or ECLIPSE and make sure that you are on **the branch created by you**, not on *main*.